 Such educational resources also serve a more practical purpose.
 For example, the more complex a patient’s problems are, the more likely that a couple of handouts can assist them in understanding and managing their conditions.
 Patient education resources aid with remembering the names and basic awareness of multiple factors, so the patient doesn’t need to worry about overloading their brain with memorizing everything the doctor says.

-Turn to the experts at NCG Medical for medical billing, revenue cycle management, and more to streamline your practice and optimize your operations.
+Turn to the experts at NCG Medical for medical billing, revenue cycle management, and more to streamline your practice and optimize your operations in the era of healthcare consumerism.
 Outsourcing your medical billing can tremendously improve your practice in terms of internal and external efficiency.

 A medical billing firm can equip your practice with 24/7 reporting via analytics, for example, or can act as an in-house electronic health records (EHR) expert.
 In doing so, the outsourcing service can help ensure that incentive program adherence doesn’t drag your team’s time away from patients.